-If you’ve ever feasted on Indian food, you’ve undoubtedly enjoyed the pungent flavor and golden color of turmeric, Curcuma longa, aka Indian saffron, an herbaceous perennial in the Zingiberaceae family that is related to ginger and cardamom.
+If you’ve ever feasted on Indian food, you’ve undoubtedly enjoyed the pungent flavor and golden color of turmeric, Curcuma longa, aka Indian saffron, an herbaceous perennial in the Zingiberaceae family of plants that is related to ginger and cardamom.

-A chemical compound called curcumin found in the fleshy rhizomes of this plant is responsible for the bright hue as well as numerous potential health benefits.
+A chemical compound called curcumin found in the fleshy rhizomes of this plant is responsible for the bright hue, as well as numerous potential health benefits.

 What You’ll Learn

-Turmeric has long been used in Ayurvedic medicine which dates back thousands of years in India.
+Turmeric has long been used in Ayurvedic medicine, which dates back thousands of years in India.
 Today’s cooks and health-conscious consumers join the healers of old in the ongoing demand for C. longa in dry, fresh, paste, and pill forms.

 When something tastes good, and is good for you, don’t you want to think about growing it in your own backyard?
 Let’s find out how easy it is!

 To grow your own C. longa, you’ll need tubers or established plants.
 You can buy “hands,” which are multi-section tubers, or “fingers,” the individual pieces of a hand, from your local grocer.

 However, they may or may not sprout, depending upon whether or not they have been treated with growth retardant.